aduome/Deploy-web-app-to-connect-aws-dynamodb-data/README.md

 <a name="readme-top"></a>
 ## Collaborations
 #### This is a hand-on cloud engineering project delivered by the azubi africa cloud team in 2023.
 After 6 months of AWS cloud training and front-end development, we got a chance to work on some realife cloud projects.
-It focuses on working with dynamo dB, docker, composer, AWS ECS, Fargate and other AWS Services.
+It focuses on working with dynamo dB, Docker, Composer, AWS ECS, Fargate and other AWS Services as well as a third-party email service (Brevo-formally SendinBlue).
 I was able to work with:

 1. Fahad Mohammed [@_linkedin](https://www.linkedin.com/in/fahad-mohammed2)
 2. Dotse Dossou [@ linkedin](https://www.linkedin.com/in/dotse-dossou)